Employment

 AA/EOE

-The Lifeguard’s primary responsibilities are to provide patron surveillance of the pool area; prevent injuries by minimizing or eliminating hazardous situations or behaviors; and to enforce facility rules and regulations and educate patrons about them.
+JOB DESCRIPTION: The Lifeguard’s primary responsibilities are to provide patron surveillance of the pool area; prevent injuries by minimizing or eliminating hazardous situations or behaviours; and to enforce facility rules and regulations and educate patrons about them.
 Recognizes and responds effectively to all emergencies.

 This position is subject to a criminal background check and Statewide Central Register Database check.